 - Adjusts according to the selected time period to show hours in day view and days in week and month views; redraws if the time zone is changed at the top right of the Details page.

-Note: When signal strength is lost, Highlight shows this as a red blip at -120 dBm.
+Note: When signal strength is lost, Highlight shows this as a gap in the chart.
 Whilst there is no signal strength, there is also no information on cell tower ID, network or radio technology so Highlight registers these values as 0 or null.
 Changes to null values are not shown as blips - only changes to genuine values are shown.